telliott99/genealogy/g5/jacob_flavel_foster.md

 <hr>

+Member of Sigma Alpha Epsilon on UNC Chapel Hill, graduated?
+1861

 Private soldier in 2nd Louisiana Regiment, army of Northern Virginia.
 Captured at Sharpsburg and exchanged.
 Killed at the battle of Chancellorsville.